Monsoon Season in Nepal: Weather and 13 Best Things to Do

 When is the monsoon season in Nepal?

-The monsoon season generally starts from June until September.
+The monsoon season generally lasts from June until September.
 However, due to changes in the weather patterns, it can still be unpredictable.
-For example, it can start earlier in May or in late June.
-The ending of monsoon is also not so fixed, it can be over at the end of August or be delayed until mid-September.

 How often does it rain during the monsoon season in Nepal?